jecluis/longhorn/enhancements/20230423-s3gw-longhorn-integration.md

 ### Goals

-* Provide an S3 endpoint associated with a Longhorn volume.
+* Provide an Object endpoint associated with a Longhorn volume, providing an S3-compatible API.
-* Multiple S3 endpoints should be supported, with each endpoint being backed by one single Longhorn volume.
+* Multiple Object endpoints should be supported, with each endpoint being backed by one single Longhorn volume.

 ### Non-goals

 * Integration of s3gw UI for administration and management purposes.
 Such an Enhancement Proposal should be a standalone LEP by its own right.
-* Providing S3 endpoints for multiple volumes.
-In this proposal we limit one s3 endpoint per Longhorn volume.
+* Providing Object endpoints for multiple volumes.
+In this proposal we limit one object endpoint per Longhorn volume (see longhorn/longhorn#5444).
-* Multiple S3 endpoints for a single volume, either in Read-Write Many, or as active/passive for HA failover.
+* Multiple Object endpoints for a single volume, either in Read-Write Many, or as active/passive for HA failover.
+While we believe it to be of the utmost importance, we are considering it future work that should be addressed in its own LEP.
+* Specify how COSI can be implemented for Longhorn and s3gw.
+This too should be addressed in a specific LEP.

 ## Proposal

-This is where we get down to the nitty-gritty of what the proposal actually is.

 ### User Stories